 Along that coast, which holds some of the finest beaches in Africa, are predominantly Muslim Swahili cities such as Mombasa, a historic center that has contributed much to the musical and culinary heritage of the country.
 Inland are populous highlands famed for both their tea plantations, an economic staple during the British colonial era, and their variety of animal species, including lion, elephant, cheetah, rhinoceros, and hippopotamus.
 Kenya’s western provinces, marked by lakes and rivers, are forested, while a small portion of the north is desert and semi-desert.
 The country’s diverse wildlife and panoramic geography draw large numbers of European and North American visitors, and tourism is an important contributor to Kenya’s economy.

-Kenya's capital and largest city is Nairobi, while its oldest city and first capital is the coastal city of Mombasa.
+Kenya's capital and largest city of 2.7 million. is Nairobi, while its oldest city and first capital is the coastal city of Mombasa.
 Kisumu City is the third-largest city and also an inland port on Lake Victoria.
 Other important urban centers include Nakuru and Eldoret.
 As of 2020, Kenya is the third-largest economy in sub-Saharan Africa after Nigeria and South Africa.
 Kenya is bordered by South Sudan to the northwest, Ethiopia to the north, Somalia to the east, Uganda to the west, Tanzania to the south, and the Indian Ocean to the southeast.

 The geography, and climate of Kenya vary widely, ranging from cold snow-capped mountaintops (Batian, Nelion and Point Lenana on Mt.
 Kenya) with vast rainforests, wildlife and fertile agri- cultural regions to temperate climates in western and rift valley counties and dry less fertile arid and semi-arid regions and arid deserts (Chalbi Desert and Nyiri Desert).